Skip to content

 Ben Michael

-Texas has a zero-tolerance law for minors committing alcohol-related offenses.
+Texas has a zero-tolerance policy for minors committing alcohol-related offenses.
 In Texas, a person under the age of 21 may not purchase, attempt to purchase, consume, or possess any alcoholic beverages.

 Here’s what the Texas Alcoholic Beverage Code defines as Driving Under the Influence: